carla-simulator/carla/Docs/cameras_and_sensors.md

 This is implemented by tagging every object in the scene before hand (either at begin play or on spawn).
 The objects are classified by their relative file path in the project.
-E.g., every mesh stored in the "Content/Static/Pedestrians" folder it's tagged as pedestrian.
+E.g., every mesh stored in the _"Unreal/CarlaUE4/Content/Static/Pedestrians"_ folder it's tagged as pedestrian.

+!!! note
+    **Adding new tags**:
+    At the moment adding new tags is not very flexible and requires to modify the C++ code.
+Add a new label to the `ECityObjectLabel` enum in "Tagger.h", and its corresponding filepath check inside `GetLabelByFolderName()` function in "Tagger.cpp".